kolypto/py-overc/README.md

     * `"ERR"`: critical error condition
     * `"UNK"`: unknown, which probably means that its state cannot be retrieved.
     * Any other string is converted to `"UNK"`.

+    Any additional information can be reported with `"info"`: arbitrary string with runtime data.

 Note that there's no need to explicitly define Servers and Services: all data is accepted automatically.